A Beginner's Guide to Camping Holidays in the UK

 What food to take camping, plus extras like stoves and saucepans

 To enjoy the adventure of camping to the full, make sure you take an adequate supply of food and plan your meals in advance.
 As you'll be outdoors and on-the-go, you may need a little more fuel than usual.
 So, pack lots of supplies and be generous with snacks!
 From tinned food to fresh food, feel free to take with you whatever you fancy.
 Just keep in mind that reduced facilities mean your meals will no doubt be on the simpler side.
 If you want to keep to tradition, think hot dogs, burgers, and one-pot-wonders like chilli.
 And don't forget, no camping experience is complete without roasted marshmallows, s'mores or banana splits!
 To simplify the cooking process, you can always bring a pre-cooked meal along for your first night too.
 For a successful banquet in the wild, the essential equipment to remember is as follows: a camp stove, fuel, a lighter, a cool bag, necessary cooking utensils (don't forget a tin opener!) and at least one saucepan.
 Make sure you pack cutlery and non-fragile plates and cups too, as well as bin bags and washing up necessities.
-Water bottles and a flask for your tea or coffee wouldn't go a miss either.
+Water bottles and flasks for your tea or coffee wouldn't go a miss either.

 Image